Our Grassroots History

 Parents in Estabrook began Lexington's very first lunchtime recycling and composting program.

 Two parents at Bridge Elementary School started Eco-Bridge - our town's longest-lasting Green Team ever!
 Including lunchtime recycling and onsite composting.

 Lexington's 3rd Green Team Hastings Go Green started lunchtime recycling.

-Parents advocated for eliminating styrofoam trays in all schools.
+Parents and Green Teams advocated for eliminating styrofoam trays in all schools.